Berry-Esseen bound and precise moderate deviations for products of random matrices: Main results

 \begin{theorem} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment}, \ref{CondiAP} and \ref{Condi-Variance} for positive matrices.
 Then, uniformly in $x\in \mathcal{S}$, $y \in [0, o(\sqrt{n} )]$ and $\varphi \in \mathcal{B}_{\gamma}$, as $n \to \infty$,

 \end{theorem}

 Note that the above asymptotic expansions remain valid even when $\nu(\varphi) = 0$.
-In this case, for example, the first expansion becomes
+In this case, for example, the first expansion becomes, as $n\to\infty$,

 It is an open question to extend the results of Theorem \ref{MainThmNormTarget} to higher order expansions under the additional condition of non-arithmeticity.
-We refer to Saulis \cite{Saulis69} and Rozovsky \cite{Rozovsky86} for relevant results in the i.i.d.\ real-valued case.
-In the case of products of random matrices this problem seems to us challenging because of the presence of the derivatives in $s$ of the eigenfunction $r_s$ and of the eigenmeasure $\nu_s$ in the higher order terms.
+We refer to Saulis \cite{Sau69} and Rozovsky \cite{Roz86} for relevant results in the i.i.d.\ real-valued case.
+In the case of products of random matrices this problem seems to us interesting because of the presence of the derivatives in $s$ of the eigenfunction $r_s$ and of the linear functional $\nu_s$ in the higher order terms.